sen3th/quotes/readme.md

-a simple, minimalist and aesthetic quotes site.
+cweþan(pronounced "kweh-than") is a simple, minimalist and aesthetic quotes site.

 ## Features
 - Display random quotes